 So far, his talent has earned him a strong following, tens of millions of plays combined on Spotify, Soundcloud, and Youtube and releases on Elysian Records, Trap Nation, Foreign Family Collective and now: San Holo's bitbird.

 bitbird recently announced their Gouldian Finch 02 compilation, and one of the first singles before the album release on October 5th is Autolaser's "NAIKIRA".
-The track is a true throwback to the 80's, utilising the sounds of analog synthesizers along with some alive-sounding drums, making up for a dreamy atmosphere that just takes you away.
-The icing on the cake however are the track's organic elements; the electric guitars that are present in the background and especially the vocal that dominates the song's climaxes.
+The track is a true throwback to the 80's, utilizing the sounds of analog synthesizers along with some alive-sounding drums, making up for a dreamy atmosphere that just takes you away.
+The icing on the cake, however, are the track's organic elements; the electric guitars that are present in the background and especially the vocal that dominates the song's climaxes.

 Overall, this is a really well thought-out song, that serves as a way for Autolaser to showcase his full songwriting and producing abilities, and prove that he is truly in his own lane right now.

 This is what the producer had to say about it: